 - No food or drinks allowed in the theatre during the performance.

-- If you are RUNNING LATE, it’s important to contact us immediately.
-We will try to accommodate late arrival up to 10 minutes past the show’s start time, thereafter, the stage manager must make a decision to begin the show without you.
+- LATE ARRIVALS: In the event you are running late, please notify us immediately!
+We will make our best effort to accommodate late arrivals up to 10 minutes past the shows original start time.
+After the allotted 10 minutes, the stage manager must make a decision to begin the show without you.